-The aim of the education provided by the Division of Nutrition and Food Science is to develop specialists who will become leaders in society, who have a scientific perspective on food, nutrition, and health, and who have acquired the ability to put their knowledge into action toward the achievement of an abundant dietary life and a healthy society.
+Division of Nutrition and Food Science, Faculty of Human Life and Environmental Sciences knowledge into action toward the achievement of an abundant dietary life and a healthy society.
 To accomplish this, we conduct a broad range of education and research, from the molecular, genetic, and cellular levels to human nutritional science, in a variety of fields of learning related to food and nutrition.
 The requirement to undertake practical assignments including many long-term experiments and hands-on exercises is a particular feature of the Division.
 Students conduct experiments and take practical courses from their first and second years, and in the third year each afternoon is devoted to such hands-on learning.
 Graduates of the Division who have taken the designated courses are able to obtain a dietitian license and eligibility for national exams to become a national registered dietitian.